tombetthauser/zine-magick/README.md

 # Make a Half-Page Vertical Zine

 This script builds probably the most standard zine layout, an 8.5 x 11 inch sheet of standard printer paper folded in half forming a vertically oriented 5.5 inch wide 8.5 inch tall booklet.
 As stated at
-[the start of this readme](#zine-magick-scripts) this script assumes a side-staple or japanese sewn binding rather than a saddle bound with pages clam-sh
+[the start of this readme](#zine-magick-scripts) this script assumes a side-staple or japanese sewn binding rather than saddle binding with pages clam-shelled together which is completely different in terms of page ordering and requires a different script.

 To use the script make a folder called "zine-images-originals" and fill it with the images you want to turn into zine pages.
 Then paste the following into a bash script file, comment in / out the desired settings for size, style etc. and then run the script.
 Make sure to have [imagemagick](#zine-magick-scripts) properly installed!